flame-engine/flame/doc/bridge_packages/flame_rive/rive.md

 }
 ```

 You can use the controller to manage the state of animation.
-Check out an example for more.
+Check out the example for more information.

 ## Full Example